volatilemolotov/beam/learning/tour-of-beam/learning-content/python/introduction/introduction-theory/description.md

 ### Setting PipelineOptions from command-line arguments

-While you can configure your pipeline by creating a `PipelineOptions` object and setting the fields directly, the Beam SDKs include a command-line parser that you can use to set fields in `PipelineOptions` using command-line arguments.
+While you can configure your pipeline by creating a `PipelineOptions` object and setting the fields directly, the Beam SDKs include a command-line parser that you can also use to set fields in `PipelineOptions` using command-line arguments.

 To read options from the command-line, construct your `PipelineOptions` object as demonstrated in the following example code: